-Opuntia engelmannii and O. lindheimeri, are similar prickly pears, but there are also constant differences between these cacti.
-We accept these taxa as separate and distinct species.
-However, Opuntia lindheimeri has been described as a variety of O. engelmannii by some authors.
+Opuntia engelmannii and O. lindheimeri, are similar prickly pears, but there are also constant differences between these prickly pear cacti.
+We accept these opuntias as separate and distinct species.
+However, O. lindheimeri has been described as a variety of O. engelmannii by some authors.
 However you think of them (one Opuntia species or two), this checklist describes the differences.

 - The younger pads of O. lindheimeri are less woody and “softer” or “greener” in appearance.
 Thus, the two opuntias appear different in overall aspect.